jakel1828/jakel1828.github.io/_posts/2024-07-22-looking-out-the-window.md

 ---
 layout: post
-title: Looking out the window at a world on fire
+title: “Looking out the window at a world on fire”
-subtitle: We are so back!
+subtitle: “We are so back!”
-date: 2024-07-22
+date: 2024-07-22 14:23:00
 background: /assets/img/logo.jpg
 ---